Gotthard Base Tunnel: Regular services

 During 2016, the GBT was tested extensively before its integration into the regular schedule on 11 December.
 On 5 December, the Swiss Federal Railways were granted permission from the Federal Transport Office to use the new base line.
-While the base tunnel is used for InterCity trains (ICN) and EuroCity trains (EC), the summit line remains in use for regional trains.
-From 2019 onwards, the Gotthard axis will be served by the Stadler EC250 (Giruno), high-speed train and future flagship of the SBB fleet.
+While the base tunnel is used for InterCity trains (ICN) and EuroCity trains (EC), the vertex line remains in use for regional trains.
+Since 2019, the Gotthard axis is served by the Stadler EC250 (Giruno) high-speed train and future flagship of the SBB fleet.

 From the Amsteg portal, guided tours are organised inside the Gotthard Base Tunnel complex.
 A window allows visitors to watch the trains running in the tunnel.

+2023 derailment and closure

+On 10 August 2023, a freight train derailed while traveling through the tunnel, causing extensive damage to the tunnel infrastructure.
+The incident occurred near the multi-functional station of Faido, in the canton of Ticino.
+No one was injured, and no hazardous materials were released.

+The tunnel was closed to both passenger and freight traffic for repairs.
+It returned to normal service on 2 September 2024.

 Politics

 The realization of the GBT, as the centrepiece of the NRLA, is also a prototypical example of direct democracy in Switzerland.
 In order to accomplish this mega-project the political institutions also had to overcome many parliamentary sessions and several major popular votes, including the following: